lpsinger/userguide/content.rst

 * Inference_: inferred source classification and properties (:term:`CBC`
   candidates only)

+Of the above fields, Retraction notices provide only the name.

-All types of GCN Notices *except for Preliminary notices* are accompanied by human-readable GCN Circulars, which restates all of the above information as well as a `data quality assessment`_.
+Initial and Update notices are accompanied by human-readable GCN Circulars, which restate all of the above information and also may include a `data quality assessment`_.

 Notice Contents
 ---------------

-The table below is a diagrammatic representation of the contents of a LIGO/Virgo GCN Notice.
+The table below is a representation of the contents of a LIGO/Virgo GCN Notice.

 +-------------------+-----------------------------------------------------------+-----------------------------------------------------------+
 | **Root**                                                                                                                                  |